OgOlegator/TaskTrecker/README.md

 Interaction with the database is described in interfaces:
 - IProjectRepository
--ITaskRepository
+- ITaskRepository

 And implemented in classes:
-- ProjectRepository
+- ProjectRepository (IProjectRepository)
-- TaskRepository
+- TaskRepository (ITaskRepository)

 API controllers:
 - ProjectController